 I have never felt more like a city slicker in my life.

-I grew up in a rural area with hills to climb and creeks to fish in, but after spending four days at a ranch, I realized I am seriously out of place on a real, working ranch.
+I grew up in a rural area with hills to climb and creeks to fish in, but after spending four days at a real working ranch, I realized I am seriously out of place on a real working ranch.

 The ranch house was an amazing log home, and the 400 acres came with a full compliment of ranch-type critters.

 We arrived in a mini-van loaded with people, pulling a tent trailer loaded with stuff.

 Working on one of the corral fences when we pulled up, was a cousin who was in amazing shape.
 He had spent the last few years working hard at the physical job and it showed.
 I am not gay or anything, but damn….

 He, of course, was shirtless and I figured the only way I would take off my shirt was if it was on fire.
 And even then I would try to roll around and put it out first, lest the people and animals be frightened by my pasty white complexion and hard-earned layer of flab.